 But four bells meant Art, and this was when Mr. Taketa’s clerkish demeanor wilted and his passion bloomed.
 Art had clearly been his fork in the road, the path he regretted not having taken.
 Perhaps he wasn’t talented enough.
 Or perhaps his parents had insisted he pursue something sensible, like teaching rude American fifth graders how to respond to bells.
 At any rate, that spring Mr. Taketa announced that he and his wife were returning to Japan.

 And they wanted to take me with them.

 The Taketas were childless.
 But more than that, after raving about my doodles, landscapes, and dinosaur-festooned notebook covers all year (I had a permanent place on the Art Wall), Mr. T had concluded that I was an artistic genius.
 So he visited my parents, introducing my mom to origami (a craft she avidly practiced for years thereafter), and asked their permission to alter my life forever.

-He would enroll me in a special art prep school in Tokyo, paying all costs while I lived with his family (they were apparently quite wealthy).
-And then, after I’d completed an exclusive graduate level education, they would finance my career as a fine artist.
+He would enroll me in a special art prep school in Tokyo, he explained, paying all costs while I lived with his family (they were apparently quite wealthy).
+And then, after I’d completed an exclusive graduate level education, they would finance my career as an artist.

 My parents were stunned.
 Apart from several demanding cats, I was their only child.
-And yet…if this was what I was born to do… I did draw incessantly…but then I also read and told stories incessantly.
-And yet… They finally decided to leave it up to me.
+And yet, if this was what I was born to do… I did draw incessantly, but then I also read and told stories incessantly.
+And yet… They finally decided to let me choose.